SaltyJoss/2nd-Year-Software-Systems-code/README.md

       - [Lab_12](Week10\ -\ Functional\ Programming/lab12/src)
       - [Lab_13](Week10\ -\ Functional\ Programming/lab13/src)

 ## Week 11 - Practice Assessment

-  ### Exam Preperation:
+  ### Exam Preparation:
-    - Will Be adding after completetion
+    - Will be added after completion

----

 ### Disclaimer

-All internal / external resources linked in this repository, such as PDFs or other materials, are the property of [Leeds Beckett University](https://www.leedsbeckett.ac.uk/).
-The code and scripts within this repository are my original work, unless otherwise stated.
+All internal/external resources linked in this repository, such as PDFs or other materials, are the property of [Leeds Beckett University](https://www.leedsbeckett.ac.uk/).
+The code and scripts within this repository are my original work unless otherwise stated.